Stedham

 Stedham is a village and former civil parish, now in the parish of Stedham with Iping, in the Chichester district of West Sussex, England, on the A272 road 1.5 mi west of Midhurst.
 In 1961 the parish had a population of 649.
 On 1 April 1974 the parish was abolished and merged with Iping to form "Stedham with Iping".

-The village has a garden centre, social club and a pub, The Hamilton Arms, which has a Thai restaurant.
-The village shop closed in 1991.

 Governance

 An electoral ward in the same name exists.
 At the 2011 Census the ward had a population of 2,114.

 Parish history

 Church

 The parish church of St James is at the north end of the village just above the River Rother.
 The original church was built c.
 1040, however not much of this is left.
 The upper parts of the church are dated c.
 1673.
 The churchyard contains a yew tree which is thought to be over 2,500 years old.

 Domesday Book

 The parish (then called Stedeham) was listed in the Domesday Book (1086), in the ancient hundred of Easebourne, as a large settlement having 49 households: 23 villagers, 16 smallholders and 10 slaves.
 Resources included ploughing land, meadows, woodland, three mills and the church.